 A physical address is more than just the building on the property.
 It extends from one boundary to the other.
 Addressable geofencing considers property as a whole using public data such as property tax records.
-It is even more precise than IP address targeting, yielding a 90% success rate and targets all devices across single and multi-family residences.
+It is even more precise than IP address targeting, yielding a 90% success rate, and targets all devices across single and multi-family residences.

 Geofencing marketing improves shopper loyalty.

 The cost of earning a new customer is ten times more than the price of retaining one.
 Geofencing marketing helps you show your consumers appreciation for shopping at your business, without having to offer discounts and promotions every time.
 Instead, advertisers can share relevant content with their audience that isn’t pushy.
 A more consistent and relaxed approach to advertising allows consumers to make purchasing decisions on their own.
-When consumers make decisions on their own, there is more positive surrounding your brand.
+When consumers make decisions on their own, there is more positivity surrounding your brand.